Trainguy9512/locomotion/README.md

 (Formerly known as Trainguy's Animation Overhaul)

-Locomotion is a mod/animation API for Minecraft centered around giving the game's entities and blocks complex gameplay-driven animations through a real-time animation system inspired by Unreal Engine's Animation Blueprints.
+Locomotion is a Minecraft: Java mod centered around giving the game's entities and blocks complex gameplay-driven animations through a real-time animation system inspired by Unreal Engine's Animation Blueprints.
 Currently included in the Moonflower suite of mods.

 > **Warning!**
 > This project is still in heavy development!
 You are free to compile yourself and try it out, but keep in mind that there will be missing animations, placeholders, and debugging visuals that will not look correct in a normal gameplay context.